 In the morning we return to Toliara and then fly north up the west coast to Morondava.

-Our camp lies in the heart of the forest and many species are visible in the immediate vicinity, including Verreaux’s sifaka, rufous brown lemur and even fosa.
+Our accommodation here is basic but is the only option to be based in the park, giving us better chances to spot the key nocturnal species.
+The camp lies in the heart of the forest and many species are visible in the immediate vicinity, including Verreaux’s sifaka, rufous brown lemur and even fosa.
 There are also boky-boky (another endemic carnivore) and after dark the possibility of giant jumping rats and numerous nocturnal lemurs.

 Day20: Arrive UK